lauhaide/clads/README.md

 ## The XWikis Corpus

 **Our XWikis corpus is now on HuggingFace datasets.
 Follow [this link](https://huggingface.co/datasets/GEM/xwikis) to find all language subsets available for download.**
+Thank you to [Ronald Cardenas](https://ronaldahmed.github.io/) for helping to upload to HF and Huajian Zhang and Guangyu Li for adding Chinese subsets.

 The original XWikis corpus is available at [XWikis Corpus](https://datashare.ed.ac.uk/handle/10283/4188).